retest/docs/docs/recheck/introduction/index.md

 Difference Testing is basically described with four steps:

-1. Define a Golden Master based upon an evaluated version of the SUT.
+1. Define a Golden Master based upon an evaluated version of the object under test.
-2. Convert and save the SUT as a Golden Master by initially executing the test.
+2. Convert and save the object as a Golden Master by initially executing the test.
 3. Compare to a newer version of the SUT by re-executing the test.
 4. If difference occur: Let a human decide if these differences should be accepted (update the Golden Master), ignored (update an ignore file similar to `.gitignore`), or rejected (hooray, you've found a bug!).